Cottonwood, Minnesota bus crash: Incident

 At approximately 3:25 pm local time, a school bus was traveling southbound on Highway 23 carrying 28 students home from school.
 A Plymouth Voyager minivan, driven by Olga Franco del Cid, was traveling eastbound on County Road 24 at around 50 mph when she drove through a stop sign at the intersection and struck the school bus on its passenger's side.
-The impact of the crash caused the bus to turn clockwise so it was sitting across Highway 23 when it was struck by a Chevy Silverado pickup truck.
+The impact of the crash caused the bus to turn clockwise so it was sitting across Highway 23 when it was struck by a Chevrolet Silverado pickup truck.
 The pickup truck was driving northbound on Highway 23 and hit the bus on its driver's side which caused the bus to turn counter-clockwise and fall onto the pickup.

 According to the Minnesota State Patrol report, the roadway near the accident site is generally flat and the view from the approaches to the intersection on County Road 24 and Highway 23 were clear and unobstructed.
 The traffic control at this intersection consisted of stop signs on County Road 24 with Highway 23 having the right of way.
 At the time of the accident, the weather was clear, cold, and partly cloudy with no snow or ice conditions.